Practice this topic in a realistic system design interview

 AWS's S3 outage in 2017 was triggered by a command to remove a small number of servers that accidentally removed a much larger set.

-Studies show that human error is the leading cause of outages.
-Operators mistype commands.
-Engineers deploy untested changes.
-On-call responders misdiagnose problems.
+Human error is a leading cause of production outages.
+Operators mistype commands, engineers deploy untested changes, and on-call responders misdiagnose problems under time pressure.

 Systems that work perfectly under normal load can fail catastrophically when overloaded.
 When one component slows down, requests queue up, timeouts fire, retries multiply the load, and the problem cascades.